 To enrol in the PRA188Y1 lab and tutorial block, select one of the twenty-four sections (PRA0101 - 0124) and add it the same way you would add a course on ACORN.
 Ensure that the section you choose works for both your first and second term.

 The KPE182H1 courses meets in smaller sections of 20-30 students.
 Choose one of the ten sections listed on the timetable.
-The content taught in each section will be the same; however, the location and instructor of the class will vary by section.
+The content taught in each section will be the same; however, the instructor of the class will vary by section.

 Other Division ELECTIVE

 Search for an appropriate other division elective using the links on the Timetable webpage.

 You may also use the Course Finder option on ACORN to search for courses by term, subject or offering time.